Need a new set of golf clubs? Maybe not.

 You’ll get more golf club for your money.

-So how much cash can you actually save by buying second hand?
+So how much cash can you actually save by finding second hand golf clubs for sale?
 The cop out answer is “it depends”, because a used golf club could be 1 year old, it could be 5 years old, or it could be 20 years old.
 In fact, it might even be a latest model that’s only been hit half a dozen times in the showroom.

 But we don’t like “it depends” as an answer.
 We wanted something a little more scientific than that.
 So we did the following: